Emergency Guide for Academic Buildings

 3. Use proper techniques for extinguishing small fires, such as the PASS method.

-4. To extinguisher a small fire using the PASS method:
+4. To extinguish a small fire using the PASS method:

 HAZARDOUS MATERIALS INCIDENT